 It’s non-functional requirements where the real fun begins, as they define the criteria that can be used to examine the operation of a system.
 They are often called “qualities”, “constraints” or more informally “-ilities”, and may include:

 Those “quality attributes” have a big impact on the system architecture and technology choices.
 Moreover, it’s not enough to say that security is very important in your project or that the system has to be fast, as it begs the question: what does ‘fast’ mean?
 Try to be more specific, e.g. “Each page has to load in under 5 seconds with a fast 3G network“.
 Now you’re talking!
-And you can finally make the technology choices to meet those requirements.
+And you can finally make the technology Fintech choices to meet those requirements.
 Just be careful not to over-engineer, especially when you are a startup.

-Best technology for FinTech: are we there yet?
+Best Fintech technology: are we there yet?

 Remember Richard?
 I suspect he wouldn’t be pleased to learn that the above points have barely scratched the surface of the technology choice issue.
 As it often happens in software development, every answer gives rise to even more questions.
 This subject being no exception, it calls for a deeper analysis of the problem, which I will address in more detail in the second part of this post.
-Stay tuned for more musings about choosing the best technology for FinTech to find out if any such thing exists!
+Stay tuned for more musings about choosing technology for FinTech to find out if any such thing exists!